Kamuran359/projects-2020-emma-kamuran/dataproject/README.md

 # Data analysis project

-Our project is titled **PROJECT TITLE** and is about EXPLAIN.
+Our project is titled **Data Project**.
+The inequality in Denmark is investigated, by analyzing data from Denmark Statistics and plotting lorenz curves and calculating the guini coefficients.

-The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).
+The **results** of the project can be seen from running [data project.ipynb](data project.ipynb).

-This **loades two datasets**:

-1. INDKP101.xlsx downloaded from statistikbanekn.dk/INDKP101
-1. RAS200.xlsx downloaded from statistikbanekn.dk/RAS200

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:

-``pip install matplotlib-venn``
+``pip install``